 - Purple Is Powerful: He's one of the most powerful Jedi to ever live and his lightsaber's blade is purple.

 - Reasonable Authority Figure: He is very sound in judgment and willing to listen to Anakin, even when he doesn't trust him.
+Unfortunately, his reason gives out in the worst possible moments.

 - Rule of Cool: This trope is the main reason why Mace Windu has a purple lightsaber because Samuel L. Jackson thought it looked cool.
 Also so that he would be visible in a huge lightsaber battle.